About CitySoil Farm

 City Soil Farm is a really unique project.
 It’s on the wastewater treatment plant’s facility.
 It uses renewable resources.
 It’s a community space where people can come and learn about how their food is grown, and taste the food, and take some food home.

-is a 1.5 acre demonstration farm located at the King County Wastewater Treatment Plant in Renton.
-City Soil Farm was once an unused area of the treatment plant’s grounds.
+City Soil Farm is a 1.5 acre demonstration farm located at the King County Wastewater Treatment Plant in Renton.
+It was once an unused area of the treatment plant’s grounds.
 It has been transformed into a teaching farm and native tree nursery that showcases sustainable farming and accessible, local food.
-It is managed in partnership between King County Wastewater Treatment Division, King Conservation District, DIRTCorps, and Tilth Alliance.
+The farm is managed in partnership between King County Wastewater Treatment Division, King Conservation District, DIRTCorps, and White Center Food Bank.

 Our vision of the future is one where education leads to increased public-private partnerships, community participation and innovation, and ecologically and socially sustainable food systems.